legal resources necessary to hold negligent facilities accountable.

 It's also essential to improve the working conditions for caregivers in nursing homes by providing better pay and benefits or increasing the number of breaks and days off.

-Attaining staffing levels that are safe and adequate is tenable in every nursing home if the will is there.
+Attaining staffing levels that are safe and adequate is tenable in every nursing care home if the will is there.

+Why nursing homes are understaffed is a multi-layered answer.
 There are many causes of understaffing in nursing homes.
 One common cause is budget cuts.

-Labor costs in nursing facilities are the primary driver of expenses compared to other costs such as medications, food, and other supplies.
+Labor costs in skilled nursing facilities are the primary driver of expenses compared to other costs such as medications, food, and other supplies.

 Other understaffing causes can include an unexpected increase in patient census, staff turnover, and high absenteeism.

-One way to prevent understaffing in many nursing homes is to offer competitive pay and benefits to attract and retain qualified workers.
+One way to prevent understaffing in nursing homes is to offer competitive pay and benefits to attract and retain qualified workers.

-Additionally, nursing homes should provide adequate training for all staff members to ensure that employees provide the best possible care for residents.
+Additionally, nursing care homes should provide adequate training for all staff members to ensure that employees provide the best possible care for residents.

-While there is no silver bullet for addressing the nursing home staffing crisis, research suggests that facility-level interventions can improve nurse staffing levels and resident outcomes.
+While there is no silver bullet for addressing the nursing home staffing crisis, research suggests that facility-level interventions can improve staffing levels and resident outcomes.